digiassetX/DigiAssets-Protocol-Specifications/DigiAsset-Scheme.md

 |hybrid				 | 0x01	 |
 |dispersed			 | 0x02	 |

-&#42; Note: **hybrid** is an intermediate aggregation policy and currently a placeholder for future use.

 #### OP_CODE
 The [Issuance](#issuance_op_return) or [Transfer](#transfer_op_return) [OP_CODE](OP_CODEs)s to be executed during the processing of the transaction.

 ### Asset processing capacity per transaction
 Note that the amount of assets that can be transferred in one transaction varies according to a number of parameters.
 For example, if we have no metadata and all transfers use the minimum of 2 bytes, we may process up to 38 transfer instructions in a single *transfer* transaction and up to 37 (provided the issued amount can be encoded with 1 byte) in a single *issuance* transaction.

-In fact, the theoretical limit is much higher, due to our novel [encoding of transfer instructions](Transfer Instructions) which sends all unaccounted assets to the last output (similar to how miners fee work in DigiByte).
-With this encoding, special cases can *in principle* be constructed where 1 transfer transaction processes an unlimited amount of assets, determined only by the asset content of the inputs.
+In V3 this was increased to 1023 through the use of range instructions which allow 1 instruction to send assets to many outputs as long as similar quantities where needed.